Carnarvon Gorge & Wallaroo Tours

 We travel behind the scenes through a major Coal Seam Gas operation in western rural Queensland, plus visit a family owned working cattle and farming property at the forefront of sustainable practice, which also supports a considerable amount of coal seam gas infrastructure, and is home to an array of wildlife including playful platypus, Sturt’s Desert Rose and a critically endangered turtle.

 Uncover our local history and listen to tales as we drive around these properties.
 We traverse brigalow, dry rainforest and cypress/ironbark woodlands you’ll be amazed at the diversity of plants these vegetation types contain.
-Our ecologist, who are also your professional guides, will point out bottle trees, kurrajongs, ferns and bush tucker plants.
+Our ecologist, who is also your professional guide, will point out bottle trees, kurrajongs, ferns and bush tucker plants.

-Soak up the outdoor country atmosphere when we stop to enjoy a short leisurely walk through riparian bushland and a scrumptious lunch, of wholesome outback tucker presented in buffet style, alongside a spring fed waterhole lined with red gums.
+Soak up the outdoor country atmosphere when we stop to enjoy a short leisurely walk through riparian bushland and a scrumptious lunch, of wholesome outback tucker, alongside a spring fed waterhole lined with red gums.
 Whether exploring the surrounds or if relaxing beside the water, keep an eye out for platypus, wallabies, turtles, goannas and other Australian wildlife.
-We return to Roma for our last night ..
+We then travel to Miles for our last night..